iperedaagirre/iperedaagirre/README.md

 <h2>
 <div class="hex"></div><span>Skills</span></h2>
 <div class="subtext coll">
 A good grasp of object-oriented programming and computing-related math as a whole.
 Have worked with HTML5, CSS3, JavaScript, JQuery and PHP in the web developmet area, as well as on Java, Ada, Python, C++, C# or Basic.NET when it comes to object-oriented programming languages.
 I have also worked widely on R, Matlab and C when working on computational sciences.
-Proficient in CSS3 and HTML5; making significant inroads into JavaScript and JQuery.
 In addition to my knowledge of coding, I also speak three languages very fluently, Spanish, English and Basque, and am in the process of learning a few more.
 </div>
 <h2>
 <div class="hex"></div><span>Hobbies &amp; Interests</span></h2>